 Do you have a system?
 Does a chop have to be done a certain way following steps or are you a messy chopper and just go with the flow?

 I always have an end goal in mind before I start a chop, and a fairly rough idea of how I should go about completing it.
 If I know I'll need stock imagery, I almost always find the right ones first before I start.
-My actual chopping method is probably more on the messy side, however, imo, organized chopping is a mark of an experienced chopper.
-I don't consider myself an experienced chopper by any stretch of the imagination. :)
+My actual chopping method is probably more on the messy side.
+I like to go through my layers afterward and group them in an organized way.
+Also, smart objects are my friend.

 What style of chop do you prefer to create?